DAY 1 - Overnight Flight to Europe.

 DAY 3 - PORTUGAL . .
 Lisbon.

 During the morning hours, get to know Lisbon with your tour manager.
 Highlights include Belem Tower and the Monument to the Discoveries honoring Prince Henry the Navigator.
-In the afternoon, join the optional Cascais & Estoril excursion or continue sightseeing in Lisbon.
+In the afternoon, continue sightseeing in Lisbon.
 A great way to spend your time here is to go up to Lisbon's São Jorge Castle.
 Then walk the narrow, winding streets of the Moorish Alfama District.
-In the alluring shops you can browse the finest Portuguese products, such as hand painted ceramic tiles, silver jewelry, carpets, and embroidered linens.
-Tonight, consider joining the optional Fado Dinner excursion.
-(Breakfast)
+In the alluring shops you can browse the finest Portuguese products, such as hand painted ceramic tiles.
+Another consideration for your afternoon is to join the optional Cascais & Cape Roca excursion.
+Return to your Lisbon hotel for an included dinner.
+(Breakfast, Dinner)

 DAY 4 - PORTUGAL . .
 Algarve Region & SPAIN . .
 Seville.